nobodxbodon/input_changer_firefox_extension/README.md

   </tr>
 </table>
 <br/>
-After adding/deleting a rule, an existing page needs to be reloaded to make the change take effect.
+After adding/deleting a rule, an existing page needs to be reloaded to make the change take effect.<br/>
+This database file will be removed automatically when the extension is uninstalled.